Short Inca Trail Peru Machu Picchu 2025

 With that being said, we are going to start our Short Inca trail essential packing list with the most important things you should take with you at all costs:

-• Regarding the passport, we regret to inform you that bringing a copy will prevent you from passing past the initial inspection.
-To enter the Short Inca Trail, you must show your passport and the Short Inca Trail Permit.
-In addition, you will need it to enter Machu Picchu.
+• Regarding the passport, we regret to inform you that bringing a copy will prevent you from passing the initial inspection.
+You must show your passport and the Short Inca Trail Permit to enter the Short Inca Trail, and you will also need it to enter Machu Picchu.

 Continuing with our essentials, this is the list of clothes that you must take for the walk: